 The responsibilities of a CFO are different and quite diverse in terms of covering a wide range of financial actions.
 He is responsible for the following actions –

-- Financial Planning and Analysis: The CFO stands responsible for supervising different aspects of the finance function, such as planning and budgeting, and forecasting and planning.
-And they use financial information to give information on the company’s past business performances and its future trend.
+- Financial Planning and Analysis: The CFO is responsible for supervising different aspects of the finance function, such as planning, budgeting, and forecasting.
+They use financial information to provide information on the company’s past business performance and future trends.

-- Financial Reportage: Based on the results of the organization’s operations, the CFO is responsible for production of financial statements for the internal and external management and the board of directors.
+- Financial Reportage: Based on the organization’s operational results, the CFO is responsible for producing financial statements for internal and external management and the board of directors.
 These reports offer a summary of the organizational financial strength and operational results.

-- Risk Management: CFOs are held responsible with coming up with measures to minimize financial risks that might affect the company.
-And which involve, for instance, the risks associated with fluctuation of exchange rates, rates of interest and market price fluctuation risks.
+- Risk Management: CFOs are responsible for devising measures to minimize financial risks that might affect the company.
+These risks include fluctuations in exchange rates, rates of interest, and market prices.

-- Capital Management: CFOs are responsible for the company’s capital structure, which has to be perfect for the achievement of the goals of the firm.
+- Capital Management: CFOs are responsible for the company’s capital structure, which must be perfect for achieving the firm’s goals.
 They also control the company’s cash flows in an effort to maintain a healthy and ready position with cash to meet the company’s obligations.

-- Financial Compliance: CFOs are responsible for the timely fulfilment of all corporation’s financial laws and the production of the necessary records.
+- Financial Compliance: CFOs are responsible for the timely fulfillment of all the corporation’s economic laws and the production of the necessary records.
 They also ensure the internal control of their company in fighting fraud and financial wrongdoings.

-- Investor Relations: CFOs are consequently responsible for preparing investor relations’ and analysts’ expectations.
-They pass financial statements and financial plans to the investment community.
+- Investor Relations: CFOs are consequently responsible for preparing investor relations expectations and analysts’ expectations.
+They also present financial statements and financial plans to the investment community.

 Benefits of Appointing a CFO

-CFOs direct the finance and accounting work force and have an organizational overview making the CEO and peers including the head of other organizational departments and VPs for human resources and sales to concentrate on their working objectives and phenomenon.
+CFOs direct the finance and accounting workforce and have an organizational overview, allowing the CEO and peers, including the heads of other organizational departments and VPs for human resources and sales, to concentrate on their working objectives and phenomena.

-Though a CEO or COO may come from accounting or finance profession, they will not have effective and practical experience as a real CFO.
-The CFO is the senior most financial employee in the organization and is responsible for the management and direction of the company’s operations including its accounting function, budgeting, financial forecasting and management of financial risks.
+Though a CEO or COO may come from the accounting or finance profession, they will not have effective and practical experience as a real CFO.
+The CFO is the senior financial employee in the organization and is responsible for the management and direction of the company’s operations, including its accounting function, budgeting, economic forecasting, and management of financial risks.

 Some companies may even think that it is not necessary to have a CFO, but actually, there are many benefits to having a CFO as your company grows.
 Below is a list of some of the benefits that come with the appointment of an individual in this post.